12B

-The plot of 12B is loosely based on the 1998 British-American romantic drama film Sliding Doors.
-The film introduced the use of dual narrative to Tamil cinema; it depicts events in a man's life that depend on whether he catches a bus.
+12B is an unofficial remake of the 1998 British-American romantic drama film Sliding Doors.
+The film introduced the use of dual narrative to Tamil cinema; it depicts events in a man's life that depend on whether he catches a bus or not.
 The film gained attention for its casting of Simran and Jyothika, who were two of the leading female actors of Tamil cinema; it is also the first Tamil film in which Shetty and Sen appear.
+The film was released on 28 September 2001 and performed average at the box office.
+Critics praised the new concept but criticised the narrative, which they found confusing.

 Plot

-One morning, Shakti leaves his house for a job interview when he sees a woman, Jho, walking down the street.
-Shakti is distracted by Jho and begins to follow her.
+One morning, Shakthivel alias Shakthi leaves his house for a job interview when he sees a woman, Jyothika alias Jo, walking down the street.
+Shakthi is distracted by Jo and begins to follow her.
 He misses his bus and gets mugged.
-The film then pauses as a voice-over tells the audience they are about to examine the impact of missing the bus on Shakti's life.
+The film then pauses as a voice-over tells the audience they are about to examine the impact of missing the bus on Shakthi's life.

-Shakti who catches the bus arrives on time for the job interview and is offered the job of a bank manager, and a beautiful young colleague Priya falls in love with him.
-Shakti, however, is still in love with Jho but something repeatedly prevents him from meeting her.
-The obstacle turns out to be his alternate self (the mechanic).
-Shakti the bank manager is well-off in life but is miserable because he cannot win the affections of Jo.
+Shakthi who catches the bus arrives on time for the job interview and is offered the job of a bank manager, and a young colleague Priya falls in love with him.
+Shakthi, however, is still in love with Jo but something repeatedly prevents him from meeting her.
+The obstacle turns out to be his alternate self.
+Shakthi the bank manager is well-off in life but is miserable because he cannot win the affections of Jo.

-The Shakti who missed the bus arrives late at the interview and is thrown out.
+The Shakthi who missed the bus arrives late at the interview and is thrown out.
 On his way home, he passes by a junkyard, where he meets his friend Madhan, who gives him a job as a mechanic.
-The next day, while crossing the street, he sees Jho and again follows her.
+The next day, while crossing the street, he sees Jo and again follows her.
 He gains her attention and they begin a relationship.
-One day, Jo's uncle Rao Arvind visits, and it is revealed he too is in love with Jho and wants to marry her, much to Jo's dismay.
+One day, Jo's uncle Aravind visits, and it is revealed he too is in love with Jo and wants to marry her, much to Jo's dismay.

-Due to a misunderstanding, Jho and Shakti the mechanic separate.
-Priya expresses her love for the Shakti the bank manager who, while reciprocating his love for Priya, has an accident.
-At the same moment, Shakti the mechanic is also seriously hurt in the same accident while he tries to repair his relationship with Jo.
-Both Shaktis are admitted to the hospital.
-While Priya is crying over the death of Shakti the bank manager, she glimpses Shakti the mechanic making up with Jo.
+Due to a misunderstanding, Jo and Shakthi the mechanic separate.
+Priya expresses her love for the Shakthi the bank manager who, while reciprocating his love for Priya, has an accident.
+At the same moment, Shakthi the mechanic is also seriously hurt in the same accident while he tries to repair his relationship with Jo.
+Both Shakthis are admitted to the hospital.
+While Priya is crying over the death of Shakthi the bank manager, she glimpses Shakthi the mechanic making up with Jo.
 The film ends with a voice-over concluding the film.